aa7onv/aa7onv.github.io/_pages/about.md

 - Programming: Well versed in many programming languages including Python, C++, Javascript and many more

 ### Passion and Interests
   Beyond my professional work, I’m passionate about VFX, photography, and music production.
 I enjoy combining many of my creative skills to create artworks that help to inspire others.
 I always have multiple personal project going on that help keep me busy.
-I also try to stay up to date with all the latest technologies that could potentially help me in my personal or proffesional works.
+I try to stay up to date with all the latest technologies that could potentially help me in my personal or profesional works.
+While not directly relevant to engineering, I hope these skills reflect my adaptability, eagerness to learn, and readiness to explore new challenges, all of which I believe are valuable assets in any engineering role.

 ### Looking Ahead
   I am eager to contribute to the world of engineering.
 My goal is to leverage my skills and knowledge to drive innovation and solve real-world challenges in the field of electrical engineering.